envoyproxy/gateway/site/content/en/contributions/design/wasm-extension.md

 cache them locally in the file system, and serve them to Envoy over HTTP.

-**HTTP Code Source:** For HTTP code source, we have two options: serve Wasm modules directly from their original HTTP URLs, or cache them in EG (as with OIC images).
+**HTTP Code Source:** For HTTP code source, we have two options: serve Wasm modules directly from their original HTTP URLs, or cache them in EG (as with OCI images).
 Caching both the HTTP Wasm modules and OCI images inside EG can make UI consistent, for example, sha256sum can be calculated on the EG side and made optional in the API.
 EG can also periodically pull Wasm modules and update the local file cache.